Women and franchising

 Over the last ten years, there have been an increasing number of female finalists and winners of the prestigious bfa HSBC Franchisee of the Year Awards and their achievements are well-documented and recognised.

-Women like Sue Caulfield of Metro Rod, a finalist in 2015, operate in what traditionally has been seen as a ‘man’s world’.
+Women like Sue Caulfield of Metro Rod, operates in what traditionally has been seen as a ‘man’s world’.
 Sue took over the franchise on her own after her marriage broke up and has overcome serious illness - including a double lung transplant - to build a highly successful franchise in Oxford, now employing nine staff and running six vans.
 She is building a franchise for the future, with her daughter and son-in-law also in the business.

 As for franchisors, there are numerous national and international brands that have been founded and grown by women here in the UK, or are led and run by them.
 One of the original ‘women in franchising’ is Pam Bader OBE – CEO of long established cleaning franchise, Molly Maid.
 Pam was elected Chair of the British Franchise Association back in 1996, at a time when there were far fewer women in the top jobs in business or franchising and she has championed and encouraged women ever since.